SuperBox64/StarPlayrX/README.md

 - Signed and Notarized by Apple
 - Available on Github Releases Side Bar

+## Licensing
+- StarPlayr Trademark is owned by NiceMac LLC
+- All material is Copyright 2025-2026 by StarPlayrX.com
+- This trademark is licensed exclusively to StarPlayrX.com
+- NiceMac LLC is not associated with SiriusXM or its subsidiaries

 **StarPlayrX Doomsday**: https://starplayrx.com

-Don't be a slacker, be a star player.
+Don't be a slacker, be a Star Player.